Stable sums to infer high return levels of multivariate rainfall time series: Case study of heavy rainfall in France

-Moreover, the intermediate quantiles shouldn't necessarily align, and in practice, there is not a clear procedure for knowing how many of the top quantiles should line up with the diagonal.
-Furthermore, we notice the observations are limited when the estimates of the spatial index: $m(j)$, are close to zero and then the graphical analysis is less reliable than for values of it close to one; see e.g. the stations of Lanveoc and Hyeres.
-We conclude that the multivariate method captures accurately the highest rainfall records, and supported by the numerical results from Section~\ref{results:multi}, it is justified for addressing the spatial dependencies of extremes.
+Overall, the most extreme records lie inside the confidence bands.
+The intermediate quantiles shouldn't necessarily align, and in practice, there is not a clear procedure for knowing how many of the top quantiles should line up with the solid line in Figure~\ref{fig:multi}.
+We conclude that in generate the multivariate method captures accurately the highest rainfall records, and supported by the numerical results from Section~\ref{results:multi}, it is justified for addressing the spatio-temporal dependencies of extremes.